OneOffTech/parse-client/README.md

 ## Usage

-The Parse client is able to connect to self-hosted instances of the [PDF Text extractor](https://github.com/data-house/pdf-text-extractor) service or the cloud hosted [OneOffTech Parse](https://parse.oneofftech.de) service.
+The Parse client is able to connect to self-hosted instances of the [Parxy](https://github.com/OneOffTech/parxy) extractor service or the cloud hosted [OneOffTech Parse](https://parse.oneofftech.de) service.

 ### Use with self-hosted instance

-Before proceeding a running instance of the [PDF Text extractor](https://github.com/data-house/pdf-text-extractor) is required.
+Before proceeding a running instance of [Parxy](https://github.com/OneOffTech/parxy) is required.
 Once you have a running instance, you can instantiate the connector by passing the url that the extractor service is listening on.

 ```php
 use OneOffTech\Parse\Client\Connectors\ParseConnector;